pytries/datrie/README.rst

 Current Limitations
 ===================

+* It requires Cython for installation (this requirement will be removed in release);
-* Most useful trie methods (e.g. prefix search) are not yet implemented;
+* most useful trie methods (e.g. prefix search) are not yet implemented;
 * pypy is currently unsupported (because `libdatrie`_ wrapper is implemented in Cython and pypy's cpyext doesn't understand the generated code);